Wildflower experiencing the magic of mixing grades! ✨💫

 This year, Kali's classroom theme is Growth- growing hearts, minds, and bodies!
 Throughout the year, our TK class has been exploring all things that grow.
 They have been planting lots of seeds, charting their own growth "sprouts", and tasting the yummy snacks they have grown!
 Our Sprouts have been hard at work discussing all the ways growth happens in the world!

-9 days ago, Wildflower Open Classroom
+about 1 month ago, Wildflower Open Classroom

 Our growing Sprouts with their growing seeds!